Barney McAll: Early life and education

+He is a lecturer in jazz and improvisation at the University of Melbourne.
 He is the brother of pianist John McAll.

 Career

 McAll's ensembles include M.O.D.A.S, GRAFT, ASIO (Australian Symbiotic Improvisers Orbit), and Non-Compliance.
 His most recent ensemble is Precious Energy, which features members from Hiatus Kaiyote, Laneous, and Rita Satch.
 He released a political Black Mirror pop album in 2018 called Global Intimacy under the pseudonym TQX which features Sia, Kool A.D., Cormega, and Sirah.

 He worked as musical director for Australian vocalist Sia from 2011 to 2012.

 He has played on over 100 albums as a sideman and has recorded or toured internationally with musicians such as Dewey Redman, Roy Ayers, Maceo Parker, Jimmy Cobb, Eddie Henderson, Aloe Blacc, Bernie Worrell, Peter Apfelbaum, Billy Harper, and Vernel Fournier.

 Other activities

 McAll curated the APRA AMCOS Art Music Awards from 2019 to 2023.

 Barney authored a book titled As The Flow Cries – 365 Music Maxims, which presents 365 insights into music drawn from his experience touring and exploring the world of improvised music.